About Dean Wilson

 Dean Wilson is a graduate of Washington University School of Law.
 After law school, Dean Wilson was a litigator with a national civil litigation and arbitration practice, focusing on business disputes and securities industry arbitrations.
 In 2002, the American Academy of Otolaryngology - Head & Neck Surgery presented Dean Wilson with the Board of Governors Chair Award in honor of her work in health care litigation on behalf of physicians and other health care providers.

 As a member of the community, Dean Wilson has provided pro bono legal services through Memphis Area Legal Services and the Community Legal Center.
 In connection with her pro bono work, Memphis Area Legal Services awarded her the Advocate Circle Award for Individuals in 2006.

 B.A., University of Arkansas, with honors; J.D., Washington University, with honors.

 Tennessee; Illinois (inactive); Missouri (inactive); U.S. District Court for the Western District of Tennessee; U.S. District Court for the Southern District of Illinois; U.S. Court of Appeals for the Ninth Circuit.

-Please see professor Wilson's SSRN page for details about her scholarly research.
+Please see professor Wilson's CV and SSRN page for details about her scholarly research.